Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_10.md

-a server inside the LED node , and creating a client that will be the battery percent , when the battery percent is low , then the client will send a request/msg through the service to the server , msg being turning which light on , this msg is then processed and the ligh tis turned on.
-Then the server will send a responce to that client to notify that the request has been successfully performed , ie send a flag.
+a server inside the LED node , and creating a client that will be the battery percent , when the battery percent is low , then the client will send a request/msg through the service to the server , msg being turning which light on , this msg is then processed and the light is turned on.
+Then the server will send a response to that client to notify that the request has been successfully performed , ie send a flag.
-The client is waiting syncronusly or asyncronusly for the responce , now say you have a full battery , the battery node sends a request through the service to turn off the leds , then the same request is processsed by the server and after processing a responce or a flag is sent ensure the request has been processed.This is how the ros2 servies work ?
+The client is waiting synchronously or asynchronously for the response , now say you have a full battery , the battery node sends a request through the service to turn off the leds , then the same request is processed by the server and after processing a response or a flag is sent ensure the request has been processed.This is how the ros2 service work ?

 You can directly create a service using rcl library , and also it has a single server with many nodes for a single service.
 The service will exist when a server is created.